Configuration Reference

 - required: false

 A dictionary to manipulate meta-variables.
 The dictionary key is the new variable name.
-The dictionary value is a transformation object that specifies how meta var is processed.
+The dictionary value is a transformation object or transformation string that specifies how meta var is processed.

 Please also see transformation reference for details.